MicrosoftDocs/microsoft-salescopilot-docs/articles/send-outreach-emails.md

 ---
-title: Send outreach email to leads
+title: Send outreach email to leads (preview)
 description: Learn how to send outreach email to leads using Sales Agent. ms.date: 05/30/2025 ms.topic: how-to